 I will stress more throughout this article the importance of mono compatibility and some techniques that can preserve that more.

-The idea is always to apply slightly different processing to the left and right channels, but to have full control on the effect we can work on the side channel only as a layer to the mono (mid) source as we will see later.
+The idea is always to apply slightly different processing to the left and right channels, but to have full control of the effect we can work on the side channel only as a layer to the mono (mid) source as we will see later.

 - Stereo Enhancer Plugins

 How do they work?
-They most probably will employ one or more of the techniques explored throughout this blog post, but I suggest you to investigate more deeply by reading the manual or the plugin's internal hint boxes.
+They most probably will employ one or more of the techniques explored throughout this blog post, but I suggest you investigate more deeply by reading the manual or the plugin's internal hint boxes.

 This will help you decide what's best for you.

-Comparing plugins realized for a similar purpose is a great ear training exercise indeed, and you can do that with EQs too, for example using softwares like the Plugindoctor by DDMF or the free EQ Curve Analyzer by Bertom to help you visualize similarities or differences when using the same curves.
+Comparing plugins realized for a similar purpose is a great ear training exercise indeed, and you can do that with EQs too, for example using software like the Plugindoctor by DDMF or the free EQ Curve Analyzer by Bertom to help you visualize similarities or differences when using the same curves.

 Some great free tools I suggest when doing the width enhancement test are Voxengo Correlometer, Izotope Imager 2, which has a dedicated visualizer and stereo spread feature too, and Flux Stereo Tool v3.